All Episodes

 Exactly.

-And the talent is what he was.
+And that talent is what he was.

-He's not putting himself up on the line, not exposing his personality.
+He's not putting himself up on the lines.

-He's keeping a lot to himself, and we see that sort of aloofness sometimes with his presidential leadership.
+And we see that sort of aloofness sometimes with his presidential leadership.

-He's so cool.
+He's so talented.

-He is just So zen-like.
+He is just so Zen-like.

 He's so aloof.